finnp/detect-csv/readme.md

 [![Windows Build status](http://img.shields.io/appveyor/ci/finnp/detect-csv.svg)](https://ci.appveyor.com/project/finnp/detect-csv/branch/master) | [![Build Status](https://travis-ci.org/finnp/detect-csv.svg?branch=master)](https://travis-ci.org/finnp/detect-csv)

 Detect if a chunk in the beginning of a CSV (in the sense of character seperated values) is valid and determine the delimiter character.
-Install with `npm install detect-csv`
+Install with `npm install detect-csv`.

 Right now it only parses the first line and counts characters.
 So the rest of the CSV might be invalid.
 Also I recommend checking for json/ndjson first,